 Stay On Target: Four Fast Takeaways

 - Culture matters.
 A healthy culture provides psychological safety, allowing ideas and creativity to flow.
-Investing in people and a companies culture is essential for innovation.
+Investing in people and a company’s culture is essential for innovation.

 - Math is your ally.
-The importance of understanding key metrics like “cost for successful outcome” help inform decision making.
-Which mechanisms drive the cost, speed, and quality with which you can positively impact the lives of others?
+The importance of understanding key metrics like “cost for successful outcome” helps inform decision making.
+Which mechanisms drive the cost, speed, and quality that allow you to positively impact the lives of others?

 - Work backward.
 If you find your nonprofit stuck in traditional ways of thinking about a problem, begin by looking at the specific pain-points for both donors and those you seek to help and reverse-engineer the solution.

 How do you house one million people by 2030?
 You change the game.